-Learn how to play One More Cup Of Coffee on one acoustic guitar!
+Learn How To Play One More Cup Of Coffee

-This simple change pulls us back towards Am more and is the most common variation around.
+This simple change pulls us back towards Am more intensely and is the most common variation around.
 A classical musician may refer to it as the mediant major.

 | Am | G | F | E |

-The Chorus is even simpler as it hones in on that odd E chord.
+The chorus is even simpler as it hones in on that IIIx chord.

 | F | E | F | E |

-Compare by playing an Em instead of an E when you play ‘One More Cup Of Coffee’ and hear the difference that modification made.
+Compare by playing an Em instead of an E when you play to hear the difference the variation IIIx makes.

-By using the top open strings (a B and an E) in combination with the minor third on string three, fret 5 we get a very colourful chord.
+By letting the two top open strings ring (a B and an E) in combination with the m3rd (string three, fret 5) we get a very colourful chord.

 The E chord is also turned into an E7 at one point.